zengjixiang/jina/docs/concepts/serving/executor/containerize.md

 ### Write the Dockerfile

-The last step is to write a `Dockerfile`, which has to do little more than launching the Executor via the Jina CLI:
+The last step is to write a `Dockerfile`, which has to do little more than launching the Executor via the Jina-serve CLI:

 ```dockerfile
 FROM jinaai/jina:3-py38-perf